iNMR icon

 Prints a black frame around the spectrum.

-Prints the window title into the upper-left corner.
+Prints the window title in the upper-left corner.

 Print Title